-After that time, wages will increase annually according to the Boulder/Denver/Greeley CPI.
-They will not decrease in the event of a recession.
+After 2020, wages will increase annually according to the Boulder/Denver/Greeley CPI.
+They will not decrease.

 We often receive questions from our members on topics ranging from account information to legal issues.
 Below is a list of topics we're asked about most often!
 We've organized these questions and answered them in our Help Center.
 To visit the Help Center, click here.

 Network with fellow business owners, stay up to date on legislative issues important to our industry, connect with your peers, take advantage of significant savings opportunities and stay informed.
 Join the Colorado Restaurant Association!